TomObungu/mathematics.md/A-Level/Further Mathematics/Core Pure 1/Complex Numbers/corrected questions/Q. Determine in the form a + bi, z1 by z2.md

 $$
 = -\frac{2\sqrt{ 2 }}{3}-\frac{2\sqrt{ 6 }}{3}i
 $$
-This is much cleaner than the route of using the initial conversion to Cartesian form:
+This is much cleaner than the route of using the initial conversion to Cartesian form...:

 ![[Pasted image 20251123225250.png]]
+(ii)